 A pandemic can be a very stressful time for youth, families and communities.
 It is a time when people may respond with an increased sense of stress and anxiety.

-As a reminder, Kinark’s sites are not open to the public, but, if you are a Kinark client and need help urgently for a critical issue, we are here for you.
-Our staff will provide you with telephone support and advice and help you assess what else you might need.
+As a reminder, Kinark’s sites are by appointment only.
+We are providing in-person and virtual services.
 Please call the number associated with your local Kinark office.
 If you are on Kinark’s waitlist for child and youth mental health services and unsure which office to contact, call 1-888-454-6275.